garyexplains/examples/how-to-connect-a-Raspberry-Pi-NAS-over-iSCSI.md

 sudo iscsiadm -m session -o show
 ```

-The remote iSCSI device should now appear as a block device on the the Pi.
+The remote iSCSI device should now appear as a block device on the Pi.
 You should see `sda` now as a device.
 Use the following commands to check the status of `sda`

 ```
 dmesg | grep scsi